 Class loading process

-• Class file parsing: class format is checked (may throw ClassFormatError)
+• Class file parsing: the class format is checked (may throw ClassFormatError)

 • Creation of a runtime representation of the class in a special JVM memory area: runtime constant pool in Method Area aka Meta Space aka Permanent Generation